hashicorp/vagrant/website/source/docs/docker/networking.html.md

 docker_connect__option: "value"
 ```

-It should be noted that if you want the container to have a specific IP instead
+The docker provider will automatically determine a usable subnet for your containers
-of using DHCP, you also will have to specify a subnet due to how docker networks behave.
+network, however if you wish to specify a subnet and or netmask, you can use the

-It should also be noted that if you want a specific IPv6 address, your network
+`subnet` and or `netmask` options for this.
+By default, Vagrant will use a netmask
-option should use `ip6` rather than `ip`.
-If you just want to use DHCP, you can
+of `/24` for IPv4 and `/64` for IPv6.

-simply say `type: "dhcp"` insetad.
-More examples are shared below which demonstrate
+More examples are shared below which demonstrate creating a few common network
-creating a few common network interfaces.
+interfaces.

 ## Docker Network Example